-In this regular feature, Mason Institute for Leadership Excellence (MILE) Director Penny Potter (Ph.D., PCC) answers questions that people are exploring in their leadership and well-being journeys.
+In this regular feature, Director of Executive Education Penny Potter (Ph.D., PCC) answers questions that people are exploring in their leadership and well-being journeys.

 “I can give you all the research and statistics that demonstrate greater engagement, productivity, profits, and overall life satisfaction when leaders and organizations focus on strengths and what’s working.
 That would demonstrate what I know intellectually.
 But, I also know this in a deeply personal way.